Cortical-Plasticity-Lab/Spiking-Network-Simulations/spikenet_readme.txt

    p.stim_pulse_train = 1;  % Can be 2 or 3 for stimulus trains of 2 or 3 pulses per train.
    p.stim_uV = 2000;        % Size of conditioning stimulus (0 can be used as a sham stimulus)

+Spike triggered conditioning with Fixed Intracolumn Connections (FIC): Similar to normal spike triggered conditioning except that FIC assumes the role of the correlated bias inputs to provide correlated activity within each column. p.conditioning_type = 1;
+   p.bias_corrrelated_fraction = 0.0
+   p.initmin = 200;  % Full connectivity for intracolumn connections fixed between 200-300 uV.
+   p.initmax = 300;
+   p.epsp2excit_incol = [p.initmin p.initmax 1 0];     % Epsp for connections to excitatory units within a column
+   p.epsp2inhib_incol = [p.initmin p.initmax 1 0];     % Epsp for connections to inhibitory units within a column
+   p.ipsp2excit_incol = [-p.initmax -p.initmin 1 0];   % Ipsp for connections to excitatory units within a column
+   p.ipsp2inhib_incol = [-p.initmax -p.initmin 1 0];   % Ipsp for connections to inhibitory units within a column
+   p.stim_delay_ms = 10;    % Millisecond delay between spike on Ae1 and stimulus on Column B.
+   p.stim_pulse_train = 1;  % Can be 2 or 3 for stimulus trains of 2 or 3 pulses per train.
+   p.stim_uV = 2000;        % Size of conditioning stimulus (0 can be used as a sham stimulus)
+   p.stim_refractory_ms = 10;  % Refractory period on delivered stimulation.

 Most parameters are set within the first 200 lines of the main simulation script.
 The following is a list of parameters that have not yet been described but have